Ischaemic Stroke

 • MCA territory infarct >50% on CT

-Rationale: in malignant MCA infarction, extensive cerebral oedema develops rapidly.
-Decompressive hemicraniectomy prophylactically prevents cerebral oedema from raising ICP and reduce risk of ICP.
+Rationale: in malignant MCA infarction, extensive cerebral oedema can develop rapidly.
+Decompressive hemicraniectomy prophylactically prevents cerebral oedema from raising ICP and reduces risk of ICP.

 Offer: